-Using the Vocal Video Editor
+How to Edit Videos in the Vocal Video Editor

-7. Select Music.
+8. Select Music.
 We have over 30 tracks of music automatically licensed here in our library that you can choose from.
 Vocal Video will automatically suggest a soundtrack for you to use, but you may choose another, or upload your own custom music.
 Soundtrack Volume lets you adjust the volume in relation to the speaker.

 - Under Scene Style, you can convert the video scene to only audio.
 If you convert to audio, you can adjust the volume.
 Note: This feature is is particularly useful if you're adding in different speakers, because they can sometimes have very different volume settings from the input of the video.

 - Under Title & Description, you may change the internal or external video title or add some descriptive copy for SEO.
 Note: The internal title will only show within your Vocal Video account, and it’s useful to keep track of different versions of videos you might be publishing.